Flexible

 must be solved:

-- We need to
+- We

 generate low-resolution vectors that are in correspondance with